bhavishyagopesh/gsoc_2017/README.md

 4. **Concurrency benchmark and concurency primitives**:

     There are primarily two concurency primitives offered by `python` that are `threading` and `multiprocessing`.This benchmark tries to measure a same `number-crunching` task when done concurrently by "threading" and "multiprocessing" separately.
-[Here's](https://bhavishyagopesh.github.io/Twentieth-Post/) the  benchmark that measures concurency and also the cost of creating `threading-objects`(*It is not of much use as-such*).
+[Here's](https://bhavishyagopesh.github.io/Twentieth-Post/) the  benchmark that measures concurency and also the cost of creating `threading-objects`(*It is not of much use as such*).

 ## Future-Work: